Identifying ExtremaIn Exercises 41–52:a. Identify the function’s ... | Channels for Pearson+

 Here are the essential concepts you must grasp in order to answer the question correctly.

-Critical points of a function occur where its derivative is zero or undefined.
+The derivative of a function provides information about its rate of change and helps identify critical points where the derivative is zero or undefined.
 These points are potential locations for local extrema.
-For the function f(t) = t³ − 3t², finding the derivative and setting it to zero helps identify critical points, which are essential for determining where local maxima or minima might occur.
+For the function f(x) = (x + 1)², the derivative f'(x) = 2(x + 1) can be used to find critical points by setting it equal to zero and solving for x.

 Recommended video: